 The 165Hz refresh rate and the G-Sync means you’ll be served up some butter-smooth sim racing and the 0.5 – 1ms response time means that you’ll see no ghosting.

-These are just a small handful of the possible gaming monitors available to us as sim racers and there are plenty more of good quality monitors out there.
+These are just a small handful of the possible gaming monitors available to us as sim racers and there are plenty more good quality monitors out there.
 There’s no real way of getting around the cost factor of running triples though without sacrificing a lot of quality, unfortunately.

-VR is an alternative if that is an avenue that you would like to pursue but once again it isn’t a cheap of and the cost between the two might surprise you.
+VR is an alternative if that is an avenue that you would like to pursue but once again it isn’t cheap and the cost between the two might surprise you.
 You can always use your triple monitors for other games and tasks whereas VR has a fairly narrow use case.

 Again a warning about PC capabilities.
-If you’re just comping form a single monitor then be prepared to potentially have some frame rate loss.
+If you’re just coming from a single monitor then be prepared to potentially have some frame rate loss.
 If you’re struggling to run your sims on your single monitor setup then you will get worse performance on a triple monitor set up so keep that in mind, and do your research before dropping a rather large sum of money on your displays.